 Federal employees have unique needs when it comes to financial and retirement planning.
 Because of these unique concerns, financial advisors who work with them should have a special understanding of federal government employees’ benefits.
-Such advisors can help U.S. government employees maximize pension income and choose payout strategies for surviving spouses, among other challenges.
-If you’re a government employee, consider working with a financial advisor as you develop the strategies best suited to your goals and timetable.
+These advisors can help U.S. government employees maximize pension income, choose payout strategies for surviving spouses and meet other challenges.

 Why Federal Workers Need Specialized Financial Advice

-• When Retired: When federal employees retire, they can take full advantage of the Federal Employees Retirement System (FERS), the federal employee retirement system.
+- After you retire: When federal employees retire, they can take full advantage of the Federal Employees Retirement System (FERS), the federal employee retirement system.
 However, federal employees often need help understanding FERS.
-Unlike the Civil Service Retirement System, which has just one component, FERS has three components: a Basic Benefit Plan, a Thrift Savings Plan (TSP) and Social Security.
+Unlike the Civil Service Retirement System (CSRS), which has just one component, FERS has three components: a Basic Benefit Plan, a Thrift Savings Plan (TSP) and Social Security.

-• Basic Benefit Plans: The Basic Benefit Plan is a pension plan for federal employees.
+- Managing your Basic Benefit Plan: The Basic Benefit Plan is a pension plan for federal employees.
 It is calculated using the employee’s “high-3 average pay,” which is the average of their three highest-earning years.
 Generally, the formula is 1% of the average times their number of years of service.

 Within the private sector, federal employees have many options when seeking financial advice.
 Here are a few options to consider:

-• Chartered Federal Employee Benefits Consultants: ChFEBCs are trained in federal benefits and are available in all 50 states plus D.C., Puerto Rico and the U.S. Virgin Islands.
+- Chartered Federal Employee Benefits Consultants: ChFEBCs are trained in federal benefits and are available in all 50 states plus Washington D.C., Puerto Rico and the U.S. Virgin Islands.

-• Certified Financial Planners: CFPs are certified by the CFP Board and usually in certain areas of financial planning.
-Some CFPs specialize in assistance for federal employees.
+- Certified Financial Planner™: CFP® professionals are fiduciary financial advisors who are certified by the CFP Board and specialize in various areas of financial planning.
+Some CFPs can offer specialized assistance to federal employees.

 There are also several options in the government sector to consider:

-• Robo-resources: Sometimes it helps to just run a quick calculation.
-The government sector offers resources to help, such as GuidedPlanner, the Federal Ballpark E$timate and a FERS eligibility checker.
+- Robo-resources: Sometimes it helps to just run a quick calculation.
+The government sector offers resources like GuidedPlanner, the Federal Ballpark E$timate and a FERS eligibility checker.

 FERS Payout Strategies for Surviving Spouses

 FERS provides a survivorship benefit that varies depending on the circumstances.
 For example, suppose a federal employee dies while still working.
-If that person had at least 18 months of service, a surviving spouse will receive a lump sum payment plus the higher of ½ of the annual pay rate or ½ of their high-three average.
-In other words, surviving spouses receive 50% of the federal employee’s pay plus a lump sum.
+If that person had at least 18 months of service, a surviving spouse will receive a lump sum payment plus the higher of 50% of the annual pay rate or 50% of their high-three average.
+In other words, surviving spouses collect half of the federal employee’s pay plus a lump sum.

-While this is the general rule for what surviving spouses receive, there are several stipulations; for example, the surviving spouse and the federal employee must have been married at least nine months or have a child together.
+While this is the general rule for what surviving spouses receive, there are several stipulations to keep in mind.
+For example, the surviving spouse and the federal employee must have been married at least nine months or have a child together.
 If the death resulted from an accident, that also makes the surviving spouse eligible.

 Financial advisers can help spouses navigate all the criteria and stipulations for receiving benefits.
 Another thing to think about is that survivorship benefits are considered taxable income.
 So, again, for tax purposes, surviving spouses will need a strategy that considers their own benefits, such as a pension or Social Security.